 Professor Christopher Hogwood CBE

 Christopher Hogwood CBE is a world-renowned conductor, keyboard player, musicologist, writer, editor and broadcaster.
-As well as being the Gresham Professor of Music between 2010 and 2014, he was the founding director of the Academy of Ancient Music for over thirty years, he currently holds positions at the Royal Academy of Music and the University of Cambridge.
+As well as being the Gresham Professor of Music between 2010 and 2014, he was the founding director of the Academy of Ancient Music for over thirty years, he currently holds positions at the Royal Academy of Music, the University of Cambridge and Cornell University.

 Born in Nottingham in 1941, Christopher Hogwood studied at the University of Cambridge, before pursuing keyboard studies with Rafael Puyana in Spain and subsequently with Zuzana Ruzickova in Prague and Gustav Leonhardt in Amsterdam.
 Whilst keyboardist with the Academy of St. Martin in the Fields, Hogwood founded the Early Music Consort with David Munrow in 1965 and the Academy of Ancient Music in 1973, institutions set up to promote the performance of baroque and early classical music on period instruments.
 Director of the AAM until 2006, he produced more than 200 recordings for Decca and revolutionized the way music is performed, recorded and heard.
 Equally at home in the neo-baroque and neo-classical repertoire, Hogwood regularly conducts leading opera companies and major symphony orchestras around the world.
 He was awarded the Martinu Medal in Prague in 1999.

 A celebrated keyboardist and important collector of historical instruments, Hogwood has made numerous solo recordings on harpsichord and has done much to promote the clavichord.
 His Secret Handel, part of The Secret Clavichord series of CDs, was awarded a Diapason d'Or in January 2007.
 Also a noted musicologist, Hogwood has edited music from the sixteenth to the twentieth centuries, including work by John Dowland, Felix Mendelssohn, Edward Elgar and Igor Stravinsky.
 He is currently chairman of the advisory board overseeing the new edition of Carl Philipp Emanuel Bach: The Complete Works.
 He has also written on Handel, Haydn and Mozart and his most recent major work is Handel: Water Music and Music for the Royal Fireworks.
 His work on Handel - editing, performance, recording and writing - has brought him numerous awards, including the Halle Handel Prize 2008.